-But there are also bigger wider bedside commodes which have seats which are far larger and much stronger steel tubing for the frame.
+But there are also bigger, wider bedside commodes which have seats which are far larger, and use a much stronger steel tubing for the frame.
 These look nothing like your standard bedside commode and will support in some cases 1500 lb.

 Bedside commode features